lucasrodcosta/nginx-studies/sendfile/README.md

 ![Nginx read+write](/sendfile/img/nginx_read_write.png)

-From the strace logs, it's possible to see how it occurs at operational system:
+From the strace logs, it's possible to see how it occurs at operating system:

 ![strace read](/sendfile/img/strace_read.png)